jfrog/jfrog-cli/CONTRIBUTING.md

 ```

 After the build process completes, you will find the `jf` (on Unix-based systems) or `jf.exe` (on Windows) executable in the current directory.
 If you are unsure of the binary name, check the output of the build script or look for an executable named `jf` or `jfrog-cli` in the project root.
+Once the JFrog CLI  is built locally, use JFCM (JFrog CLI Manager) to test and manage it alongside released versions.

-## Using jfcm (JFrog CLI Manager)
+## Testing and Managing Locally Built jfrog-cli with JFCM

 jfcm (JFrog CLI Manager) is a comprehensive tool for managing JFrog CLI on your development machine.
-Beyond version management, it provides features like output comparison, command history, and performance benchmarking.
+Beyond version management, it provides features like jfrog-cli output comparison, command history, and performance benchmarking.
 It's particularly useful for contributors who need to test changes, compare behavior across versions, and analyze CLI performance.

 ### Installing jfcm